Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

      ![Picture 17](../images/servername.png)

-3. Launch SQL Server Management Studio from the lab VM.
+3. Launch SQL Server Management Studio from the lab VM, search for **SQL Server Management(1)** in the search box and select **SQL Server Management Studio Studio Management Studio 19**

      ![Picture 17](../images/searchsql.png)

-4. In the Connect to Server dialog pop-up, paste the Server name value copied from the Azure portal.
+4. In the Connect to Server dialog pop-up, paste the **Server name** value copied from the Azure portal.
 5. In the Authentication dropdown, select **SQL Server Authentication**.
 6. In the Login field, enter **dp300admin**.
 7. In the Password field, enter the password **dp300P@ssword!**.
-8. Select Connect.
+8. Select **Connect**.

    ![Picture 17](../images/connectsqlser.png)